trigaten/Learn_Prompting/docs/basics/roles.md

 // highlight-end
 ```

-The output might not be a fully written out article,
-however, the review does seem a lot more "rich" in it's
+Now we can see how assign GPT-3 the role of a food critic makes the review seem more "rich" and "professional" in it's description.
-descriptions.

 You can try it for yourself here: